Here are some little known facts from the Bible about the most famous person in the history of the world.

 A few more for the fun of it…

 Tov Rose According to Colossians 1, when God created the world, He created it by, through, and in Christ.
 This means that all time, space, and matter are all in Him.
 Thus Jesus is Alpha and Omega, beginning and end, all at the same moment.
 Consequently, the cro…See More14 minutes ago ·Tov Rose In the first century, when a boy reached his early teens, he became a man.
 Women married at around age 13.
 Ever wonder the age of the 12 disciples Jesus chose?
 According to renowned scholar Craig Keener, the twelve disciples were most likely in their late teens.12 minutes ago ·Tov Rose Just before His death, Mary of Bethany anointed Jesus with a very potent perfume.
 When His body was taken down from the cross, Nicodemus put 100 pounds of myrrh and aloes on His body (the amount that was used for kings).
 Thus when Jesus rose again from the dead, He was fragrant.
 Paul makes mention of the fragrance of the resurrected Christ in 2 Corinthians.
 The Psalms also allude to it prophetically.
 The fragrance of resurrection has spiritual implications11 minutes ago ·Tov Rose Since we live in the 21st century, we easily miss the use of humor that Jesus regularly employed.
 Suffice it to say that He was a master at irony and wit.
 Many of his sayings indicate this.11 minutes ago ·Tov Rose First-century Jews believed that the Messiah (which is translated “Christ”) was to rule the entire world and save them from their enemies.
 First-century Gentiles knew that Caesar was Lord (or Emperor) of world.
 He was also regarded as the Savior of the people who brought peace to the empire.
 Whenever a new Emperor took the throne, the Emperor’s emissaries heralded the news of the new Caesar.
 The word they used for this news was “gospel.”
 When the early Christians preached to the Jews, they announced the “gospel” that Jesus was the Messiah – meaning, He was the Ruler and Savior of the world.
 When the early Christians preached to the Gentiles, they proclaimed the “gospel” that Jesus was the new Lord of the world who was also the Savior who would bring peace.
-So saying that Jesus is Christ and Lord in the first century were high-octane political statements that resulted in riots and persecution to those who claimed such.https://www.tovrose.com/
+So saying that Jesus is Christ and Lord in the first century were high-octane political statements that resulted in riots and persecution to those who claimed such.http://www.tovrose.com/%d bloggers like this: